Get THE RACK DEMO

 Total Revenue includes:

-• All baby sales (actual, not asking prices)
+• All baby sales (prices paid, not asking prices)

 • Breeding loans/stud fees